-Expanding the specifications to include a measure of cumulative mask mandates has no impact on the estimated CLS effect on planned WFH days, as reported in Table 3.
+Expanding the specifications to include a measure of cumulative mask mandates has no impact on the estimated CLS effect on planned WFH days, as reported in Table A.5.
 Whether mask mandates should be seen as a milder form of social restrictions or as conceptually different from the other restrictions covered by our CLS index is unclear.
 The table also provides evidence that mask mandates, unlike lockdowns, raise desired WFH days and the amenity value of the option to WFH.
 These results are consistent with the two-part idea that, first, (many) people dislike wearing masks on the job and, second, compelling them to do so leaves a residue of distaste for working on business premises.

-Adapting the specifications to encompass regional variation where available yields somewhat larger effects of the CLS index on current WFH days and somewhat smaller effects on planned WFH days (Appendix Table A.5).
+Adapting the specifications to encompass regional variation where available yields somewhat larger effects of the CLS index on current WFH days and somewhat smaller effects on planned WFH days (Appendix Table A.6).
 We also tried replacing our CLS index with a cumulative version of the index in Hale et al. (2021).
-Relative to our index, theirs uses additional inputs that pertain to the cancellation of public events, restrictions on gathering size, public transport closures, restrictions on internal movements and international travel, and public but quite distinct.
-Whereas they find that WFH levels in the early stages of the pandemic rose with contemporaneous lockdown stringency, we find that future WFH levels rise with cumulative lockdown stringency during the pandemic in surveys conducted 16-23 months after the pandemic's onset.
+Relative to our index, theirs uses additional inputs that pertain to the cancellation of public events, restrictions on gathering size, public transport closures, restrictions on internal movements and international travel, and public information campaigns.

-23 Criscuolo et al. (2021) find that firms in countries with stricter lockdown measures in spring 2020 had higher WFH levels at the time conditional on sector and firm-size fixed effects and each firm's prepandemic WFH level.
-See their Table A.3 and related discussion.
-This result is consistent with our results information campaigns.
 These additional inputs are hard to measure in some countries, and public information campaigns are conceptually distinct from activity restrictions.
 So, there are tradeoffs between using our CLS index and our cumulative version of their broader index.
 As it turns out, results are very similar when using their index in place of ours (Appendix Table A.6).

 Finally, we re-run the regression specifications in Table 2 on samples limited to (a) all college-educated persons and (b) all persons with a post-graduate degree.
+As reported in Table 3, contemporaneous lockdown stringency, we find that future WFH levels rise with cumulative lockdown stringency during the pandemic in surveys conducted 16-23 months after the pandemic's onset.

-As reported in Table 4, the estimated lockdown effects on current and planned WFH levels are larger when we limit the sample to college-educated persons.
+24 Criscuolo et al. (2021) find that firms in countries with stricter lockdown measures in spring 2020 had higher WFH levels at the time conditional on sector and firm-size fixed effects and each firm's prepandemic WFH level.
+See their Table A.3 and related discussion.
+This result is consistent with our results but quite distinct.
+Whereas they find that WFH levels in the early stages of the pandemic rose with the estimated lockdown effects on current and planned WFH levels are larger when we limit the sample to college-educated persons.
 They are larger yet when we focus on graduate-degree holders.
 Specifically, relative to the full-sample results in Table 2, the estimated effects of the CLS index on current and planned WFH levels are twice as large for graduate-degree holders.
-In unreported results, we find the same pattern in limited-sample analogs to Tables 3, A.5, and A.6.
+In unreported results, we find the same pattern in limited-sample analogs to Tables A.5, A.6, and A.7.
 Greater sensitivity to lockdown stringency among workers with more education is perhaps no surprise, because they are more likely to hold jobs for which remote work is feasible.